 institutions to establish, implement, and ensure compliance with a COVID-19 vaccination policy requiring its employees, staff, contractors, volunteers, and students who attend campus to provide proof of full vaccination against COVID-19.
 Additionally, the Province of Ontario's Ministry of Colleges and Universities released its Postsecondary Education Health Measures Framework for Fall 2021 on August 31, 2021 supplementing the OCMOH Instructions.
 This Policy fulfils several legal obligations of the University to keep our campuses and the Lakehead community safe and healthy.
 While not an exhaustive list of legal obligations, Universities are required under the Reopening Ontario Act to implement the recommendations of public health authorities, and under the Occupational Health and Safety Act to maintain a safe work environment.

-This Policy outlines the mandatory vaccination requirements that will be required of those accessing Lakehead University Premises including in-person activities on or off campus, and are in addition to existing and future control measures such as mandatory masking, physical distancing, personal hygiene practices, and ongoing cleaning and sanitization protocols.
+This Policy outlines the mandatory vaccination requirements that will be required of those accessing Lakehead University Premises, and are in addition to existing and future control measures such as mandatory masking, physical distancing, personal hygiene practices, and ongoing cleaning and sanitization protocols.